Department of Justice is now the Department of Communities and Justice. Find out more >

 For more information, see Appeals and reviews.

-If you pay the money or return the goods, the case will be finished.
-If you are not able to pay or return the goods straight away, you have the option of seeking more time.
+If you pay the money, the case will be finished.
+If you are not able to pay straight away, you have the option of seeking more time.
 For more information, see After court.